 Currently, this vacuum includes a two-year warranty, meaning you won’t have to worry about problems with craftsmanship.
 You can also roll the unit on included castors for easy access across a variety of flooring.

-The Snow Joe was designed specifically with the need to remove ashes from pellet stoves in mind.
+The Snow Joe was designed specifically with the need to remove ashes in mind.
 When pellets are burned, they turn to a fine ash.

 Unlike traditional wood-burning stoves, whose ashes are often thick, pellet ashes are fine and can be missed when being scooped out by hand.
 This can send fine particles up into the air where they can contaminate air quality and even ruin furniture, flooring and walls over time.